luyuanfan/misc/radio-setup-overview.md

 seems like when an UE actually connects, you should see ([ref](https://github.com/srsran/srsRAN_Project/issues/706)) that `number of gNB-UE is now one

 so i think we can look at the logs located in `var/log/open5gs/` specifically `nrf` `upf` `amf`.

+maybe some of the daemons are funky. not sure how to alter them. at least i added scripts to start and stop all modules in `/etc/open5gs` .

 ---
 ## Flow